Kamahl19/react-starter/DOCS.md

 - extends Vitest matchers with [@testing-library/jest-dom](https://www.npmjs.com/package/@testing-library/jest-dom)
 - setups MSW to mock API

-There is also [src/testUtils.tsx](./src/testUtils.tsx) which provides custom render function for testing and wraps test with necessary providers such as SWR, Recoil, Ant, Router...
+There is also [src/testUtils.tsx](./src/testUtils.tsx) which provides custom render function for testing and wraps test with necessary providers such as react-query, Recoil, Ant, Router...
 It also re-exports everything related to `testing-library`.

-Currently there is only 1 test which is basically a "smoke test".
+Currently there is [only 1 test](./src/app/App.test.tsx) which is basically a "smoke test".
 It makes sure that the app renders without crashing and tests a happy path of Sign up -> Login -> Logout.

 ## Linting & Formatting